-Electives: Two electives, one each in Semester 3 and 4.
+Electives: Two electives in Semester 3.

 Students can choose from: Biology of metabolic diseases, Ayurveda Biology of Dietetics, Advanced Research Seminars, Natural gums and resin, Basics of plant taxonomy and systematics, Policy and regulatory affairs in Medical sciences, conservation, Wood science, subjects related to social sciences, humanities, fine and performing arts.

 Hostel facility is available on first come, first served basis